 The website mentions will be closed until the 31st but nothing about payments.

-The YMCA Cares team have been calling members to give them the following options regarding their dues:
+The YMCA Cares team hac contacted all members to give them the following options regarding their dues:

 - Keep membership dues as they are because of the other programs the Y is still operating (primarily child care for healthcare and first responders).